apache/drill/_docs/query-data/070-query-sys-tbl.md

 ### Querying the options Table

-The options table contains configuration options available in Drill that you can set at the system or session level.
+The options table contains system, session, and boot configuration options available in Drill.
 Starting in Drill 1.15, a new options table lists option descriptions.
 You can query the latest and previous options table, as shown in the examples below.

 **Note:** Option names are case-sensitive.